-Update: The individual was recovered, however, the location we were given to search in the emergency hours was a long way from where the individual actually entered into the water.
+Update The individual was recovered, however, the location we were given to search in the emergency hours was a great distance from where the individual actually entered into the water.
 This affirms again how important an accurate Point Last Seen is in our search.

 Matt Graham Chairperson Dive Team Auxiliary Search & Recovery Diver / Tender, St. Clair County Sheriff Department